FileFighter/filefighter.github.io/_posts/2021-05-12-Paradigms.md

 <img src="/assets/images/blog-17/UserBusinessService.after.png"/>
 </figure>

-Also the code refactored code is shown below.
+Also, the code refactored code is shown below.

 <script src="https://gist-it.appspot.com/https://github.com/FileFighter/RestApi/blob/docu/sofa/src/main/java/de/filefighter/rest/domain/user/business/UserBusinessService.java?slice=150:246"></script>

+We are also showing where the pattern appears in our overall class diagram in our [SAD](/wiki/arch#52-architecturally-significant-design-packages) document.

-This time we dont have a blogging trick for you but instead we are happy to announce the release of our new stable version _v1.7_.
-Dont let that small number scare you, we did work over 3 Months on that release!
+This time we don't have a blogging trick for you but instead we are happy to announce the release of our new stable version _v1.7_.
+Don't let that small number scare you, we did work over 3 Months on that release!
 So go ahead and try out [FileFighter](https://github.com/FileFighter/ClientSetup){:target="_blank"}!
 You are more than welcome to leave feedback, open issues or pull requests.
 Thanks for reading have a great day!